Vaibhavs10/insanely-fast-whisper/README.md

 ```

 > [!NOTE]
 > The CLI is highly opinionated and only works on NVIDIA GPUs & Mac.
 Make sure to check out the defaults and the list of options you can play around with to maximise your transcription throughput.
 Run `insanely-fast-whisper --help` or `pipx run insanely-fast-whisper --help` to get all the CLI arguments along with their defaults.

+> [!TIP]
+> When choosing `--mlx-model parakeet`, supply an MLX-compatible Parakeet checkpoint through `--model-name` following the guidance from the MLX Parakeet project.

 ## CLI Options